sleongkoan/RNACons/README.md

 ## Compilation Instructions

-Using the provided makefile, just (seems to work fine on Linux and OSX)
+Using the provided makefile, just use the following (seems to work fine on Linux and OSX).

 ```bash
 make all